 The Compatibility Gene takes readers on a global journey of discovery spanning 60 years, involving scores of scientists, and encompassing the history of transplants and immunology.
 That journey has revealed astonishing links between who we are as individuals and our never-ceasing struggle to survive disease.

 Including vivid portraits of the scientists who worked tirelessly to unlock the secrets of compatibility genes, as well as patients who survived disease due to lucky genetic inheritances, The Compatibility Gene explains an aspect of human biology that will undoubtedly have profound impacts on medical practice in the 21st Century.
-1
+Synopsis from GoodReads.

 Not that I want to dissuade anyone from taking Science!
 Had there been different teachers, a different school, different students and a better attitude towards hard work, I would have done better.